INSPIRE-MIF/2017.2/GeoJSON/specification.md

 A notable offspring of GeoJSON is [TopoJSON](https://github.com/topojson/topojson), an extension of GeoJSON that encodes geospatial topology and that provides smaller file sizes for polygons or other data sets where multiple features share geometries.

-Within INSPIRE, this encoding represents an (TODO alternative|additional) encoding for data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcMap, QGIS, OpenLayers, Leaflet, FME and hale studio.
+Within INSPIRE, this encoding represents an *alternative* encoding for data from several themes, with a focus on usability of the data in GIS desktop and web clients such as ArcMap, QGIS, OpenLayers, Leaflet, FME and hale studio.
+It can server as an alternative encoding that can be used instead of the default encoding for simple data, where there is no information loss.
+In other cases, this GeoJSON encoding may serve as an *additional* encoding only.

+This draft Alternative Encoding encompasses the INSPIRE themes Addresses (including GeographicalName properties) and Environmental Monitoring Facilities (including O&M properties).

 ## Scope